Pyongyang station: Structure

 The original station was constructed in the 1920s by the Empire of Japan who occupied Korea at the time, the original architectural style being akin to the original Seoul station built at a similar time, with the two cities once linked together.
 During the Korean War, the original structure was destroyed and later on rebuilt in 1958 in the style of socialist architecture.
 The station presently has three floors above ground level as well as a basement.
 The ground level houses a ticket desk exclusively for government employees.
 At the first floor there is a waiting room, toilets, a ticket desk and access to the trains.
 At the second floor there are offices for the staff and at the third the office of the station master.
 There are five platforms, with number 1 being the most spacious.

 Speaker system

-At 6am every day, a rendition of "Where Are You, Dear General?" is played over a speaker system at the station.
-Some think the song may be intended as a morning alarm call for local residents.
+At 6:00 AM every morning, a rendition of "Where Are You, Dear General?" is played over a speaker system at the station.
+It is widely believed the song may be intended as a morning alarm call for residents of Pyongyang.